rebeccawilliams/oldrebeccawilliamssite/content/pages/blog/presenting-the-whose-streets-our-streets-final-report/index.md

 image_alt: 'Whose Streets?
 Our Streets!
 (Tech Edition) report cover '
 image_position: left
 seo:
-  title: Your Guide to Watching the Watchers
+  title: Presenting the Whose Streets?
+Our Streets!
+(Tech Edition) Final Report
   description: A Guide to Tracking Surveillance Tech in Your City On and Offline
   extra:
     - name: 'og:type'